Mikhail-Vilms/Notes/Money&Taxes&Investing/Accounting Fundamentals.md

 ### Assets:
 - Current Assets
-  - Accounts
+  - Accounts Receivable: Amounts owed by the customers to the company
-  - Prepaid Expense
+  - Prepaid Expense (Prepayments): Upftont payment relating to a future period

 ### Liabilities:
 - Current Liabilities
-  - Accrued Expenses
+  - Accounts Payable: Amounts owed by the company to the suppliers
+  - Accrued Expenses: Expences that have not been incurred but not yet paid

 ## Income Statement (Statement of Operations) (Statement of Profit and Loss) (P&L)